 We welcome applications from individuals and teams, from any discipline, regardless of background or vocation.
 You don't need an outstanding track record or vast quantities of evidence to back you up (although any you do have will be taken into account) – we're interested in your idea's potential.

 How to apply

 It's easy to apply!
 Start with a two page proposal to summarise your idea, then our world-class committee will judge your idea anonymously.
 The committee is extremely diverse and represents innovation and entrepreneurship from a broad range of disciplines.
 If your idea impresses them, you'll be invited to pitch.

 Before you apply, you can find out more about how to apply in our scheme guidelines:

 The deadline – 3 January 2017

-For your revolutionary idea to be considered in the next funding round of the Pioneer Award, submit your brief proposal online by 3 January 2017.
+For your transformative idea to be considered in the next funding round of the Pioneer Award, submit your brief proposal online by 3 January 2017.
 If you're successful, you'll be invited to pitch to the committee in March 2017.